Lab Report 2 - Week 3

 }

-• Symptom: The method will only return the files from the first level of subdirectories and/or files instead of all files.
-Part 2 Failure Inducing The folder folder1 has a child folder folder2 and that child folder has a child folder named folder3.
-Expected behavior would be returning all folder paths: folder1, folder2, folder3 but, as shown in the screenshot, only returns folder1 and folder2 paths
+The folder folder1has a child folderfolder2and that child folder has a child folder namedfolder3.
+Expected behavior would be returning all folder paths: folder1, folder2, folder3 but, as shown in the screenshot, only returns folder1 and folder2 paths - The bug:

 In LinkedListExample.java: